 Not all payroll regulatory compliance laws are noted within this resource.
 However, these nine topics are essential to remain knowledgeable of and, just because you have read about it once does not mean it will change, as many often do.
 Note the resources listed throughout each topic and be mindful of the fact that there are affordable third-party options, such as payroll software out there that specialize in this arena―we will point a few out as we go.

-You must withhold the correct amounts of federal income taxes.
+When doing payroll, you must withhold the correct amounts of federal income taxes.
 Specifically, you need to withhold the following taxes from employees’ paychecks:

 - Income tax: The amount withheld depends on the employee’s W4